shkawada/mini-DST/README.md

 # Things need to be done / Things need to be discussed

-- Include isolated photon finder
-  - will discuss with Junping for the development
 - MCParticle should be MCParticlesSkimmed
   - In next production?
 Validation samples produced with v02-01 only contain MCParticle
 - Simplify PandoraPFOs